luord/luord.github.io/content/pages/skills.md

 ## On learning

 Having shown these pies, it goes without saying that the percentages there are mostly presumptions of mine.
-I don't know and can't know how much I know about these things because, in this beautiful field, things change rapidly.
+One can't know with 100% certainty how much one knows about these technologies because, in this beautiful field, things change rapidly.

 That said, I am confident to say that my primary skill is __learning__.
 I've always been a fast learner (for example, I graduated high school when I was 13) and picking stuff up is what I do best.
-I got my very first job fresh after graduating yet, four months later, I had already gotten a raise.
+I got my very first job fresh after graduating and yet, four months later, I had already gotten a raise.

-So, consider my skills above not as a metric of how well I know these technologies and principles, but on how  well/quickly I think I can pick them up and adapt them to a project.
+So, consider my skills above not as a metric of how well I know these technologies and principles, but on how  well/quickly I think I can pick them up and adapt them to a project based on my experience on them.